Nicknames of Atlanta: SWATS

 S.W.A.T.S. is the name of a song by rap group 9.17 on the album Southern Empire released by Motown in 2001.

 Young Ju King of da SWATS is an artist featured on ReverbNation.

 Also referenced as location of "Gina's Beauty Shop" in the movie with Queen Latifah.

 Nawf Atlanta

-Nawf Atlanta, or Nawfside is, a term popularized by rap trio Migos in reference to their place of origin Gwinnett County, which is located North of the City of Atlanta proper.
+Nawf Atlanta, or Nawfside is, a term popularized by rap trio Migos in reference to their place of origin Gwinnett County, primarily the central portion which is located north of the city of Atlanta via Interstate 85.